Financial Aid Guidance for 2024-2025

 My financial circumstances have changed and my 2022 finances do not reflect my current situtation.
 What can I do?

-After you receive a preliminary award, you will have the opportunity to appeal and request reconsideration of your financial aid award.
+After you receive a preliminary award, you will have the opportunity to appeal your financial aid award.
 We cannot review an appeal for special circumstances until you have your preliminary offer.